benjamintanweihao/code_rippa/README.md

 CodeRippa takes your source code and turns it into a beautiful PDF file.
 Currently, it supports 150 languages and 15 themes, all of which are available in TextMate.
 More syntaxes and themes will be available soon.

+## Prequisites

+You will definitely need a TeX distribution installed.
+To check, simply type `pdflatex`.
+In case your system doesn't have `pdflatex`, you should install a [LaTeX](http://www.tug.org/texlive/) distribution.

 ## Installation

 	$ gem install code_rippa